kubernetes/kops/docs/cli/kops_toolbox_instance-selector.md

       --gpus-max int                      Maximum Total number of GPUs (Example: 4) If --gpus-min is not specified, the lower bound will be 0
       --gpus-min int                      Minimum Total number of GPUs (Example: 4) If --gpus-max is not specified, the upper bound will be infinity
   -h, --help                              help for instance-selector
-      --instance-group-count int          Number of instance groups to create w/ different vcpus-to-memory-ratios starting at 1:2 and doubling.
+      --ig-count int                      Number of instance groups to create w/ different vcpus-to-memory-ratios starting at 1:2 and doubling.
-      --instance-group-name string        Name of the Instance-Group
-      --instance-type-base string         Base instance type to retrieve similarly spec'd instance types --max-results int                   Maximum number of instance types to return back (default 20) --memory int                        Amount of memory available in MiB (Example: 4096) (sets --memory-min and -max to the same value)
+      --max-results int                   Maximum number of instance types to return back (default 20) --memory int                        Amount of memory available in MiB (Example: 4096) (sets --memory-min and -max to the same value)
       --memory-max int                    Maximum Amount of memory available in MiB (Example: 4096) If --memory-min is not specified, the lower bound will be 0